 5. Non-Responsive Interfaces Cut Mobile Users Out

 Despite widespread mobile use, many products still scale down from desktop without real mobile design thinking.
-Tiny buttons, overlapping elements, or horizontal scrolling make interfaces painful to use on phones.
+Tiny buttons, overlapping elements, or horizontal scrolling make interfaces painful to use on phones — and these friction points often reveal a deeper usability and access gap that affects users with motor or visual constraints most.

 Designing mobile-first solves this.
 Use responsive grids, touch-friendly tap zones, and vertical stacking.
 A responsive ui ux designing service ensures your product performs smoothly on all screen sizes, not just large monitors.